 There are several options available for patients with missing teeth and one of the most common treatments is dentures.
 Comprised of false, but natural-looking teeth, dentures can transform a patient’s smile whether they are missing a few teeth or all teeth.
-Scottsdale dentist, Dr. Rod Gore, makes available full, partial, or implant-supported dentures to meet the needs of his different patients.
+Scottsdale dentists, Dr. Rod Gore and Dr. Whitney Sebree, makes available full, partial, or implant-supported dentures to meet the needs of their different patients.
 Each choice gives patients a complete better-looking smile, but they also return strength and functionality to the mouth for easier speaking and chewing.

 Full dentures are for patients who are missing all of their teeth.
 Partial dentures are used for patients who have at least one natural tooth remaining.
 A metal framework will hold the false tooth securely in place between the surrounding crowned teeth.
 With implant supported dentures, the patient is missing all of his or her teeth, but the remaining bone structure is adequate enough to support a dental implant.